-When my friend and fellow LABUR co-founder, Seth Burr, and I meet with prospective internal candidates, whether it’s to be a Resource Manager (LABUR talk for recruiter) or a Solutions Manager (sales), or if it’s to consult externally to the firm, we go into those meetings with a few of our own best practices.
+When my friend and fellow LABUR co-founder, Seth Burr, and I meet with prospective internal candidates, or if it’s to consult externally to the firm, we go into those meetings with a few of our own best practices.

 Here’s what I’ve learned over my years of hiring: